TanStack/react-charts/docs/src/pages/docs/api.md

 )
 ```

 The `initialHeight` and `initialWidth` expect a number, a default value is applied for each of those, 300 and 200 respectively.
-It's important to mention that these options are available SSR only.
+It's important to mention that these options are available for SSR only.
 If you'd like to have a custom height and width in the client side you may have a wrapper div that sets the width and height CSS attributes

 `interactionMode` expect an string wich can be "primary" or "closest".
 It's been using for the tooltip position.
 By default, primary is being set.